 Building

-To build a local Debian package, you are required to have dpkg-dev, libssl-dev, and tcl installed on a Debian system.
-This needs not be the same system you install the package on.
+To build a local Debian package, you are required to have build-essential, devscripts, debhelper, dh-shell-completions, libssl-dev, tcl, and zlib1g-dev installed on a Debian system.1 This needs not be the same system you install the package on.
 You will also need a copy of the Fossil source code.
 You can obtain it via a repository clone and check-out, a source tarball, or by running fossil get https://fossil-scm.org/home.
 The manifest and manifest.uuid files must be present, whichever method you use.
-If they do not exist in a local check-out, run fossil settings manifest on.1
+If they do not exist in a local check-out, run fossil settings manifest on.2

-With the required Debian packages and the Fossil source code, you will also need to obtain the files from this repository: fossil-debian-packaging.tar.gz
+With the required Debian packages and the Fossil source code, checkout this repository or obtain the files via fossil-debian-packaging.tar.gz.

 Package versioning